gardener/gardener-extension-provider-aws/docs/usage/usage.md

 - access IMDSv2 only (restrict access to IMDSv1) - `httpPutResponseHopLimit >=2`, `httpTokens = "required"`
 - disable access to IMDS - `httpTokens = "required"`

+> [!NOTE]
-> Note: The accessibility of IMDS discussed in the previous point is referenced from the point of view of containers  **NOT** running in the host network.
+> The accessibility of IMDS discussed in the previous point is referenced from the point of view of containers  **NOT** running in the host network.
 > By default on host network IMDSv2 is already enabled (but not accessible from inside the pods).
 > It is currently not possible to create a VM with complete restriction to the IMDS service.
-It is however possible to restrict access from inside the pods by setting `httpTokens` to `required` and not setting `httpPutResponseHopLimit` (or setting it to 1).
+> It is however possible to restrict access from inside the pods by setting `httpTokens` to `required` and not setting `httpPutResponseHopLimit` (or setting it to 1).

 You can find more information regarding the options in the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-IMDS-new-instances.html).